driusan/dewm/src/WindowManaging.md

 return fmt.Errorf("Window not managed by workspace")
 ```

-Okay, but we need to re-call TileWindows if it's removed.
+We still need to re-call TileWindows if it's removed.
 Let's update our
-goroutine to use a closure if RemoveWindow returns a nil error
+goroutine to call it from a closure if RemoveWindow succeeds.

 ### "Remove Window From All Workspaces"
 ```go